lizzyfem/lizzyfem/README.md

 - 👋 Hi, I’m @lizzyfem
 - 👀 I’m interested in Data scientist for now, with hope of growing into Machine Learning engineering
 - 🌱 I’m currently learning Data Analytics using Python and R programming languages.
-- 💞️ I’m looking to collaborate on beginer's level project usings Python and Rprogramming languages.
+- 💞️ I’m looking to collaborate on beginner's level project usings Python and Rprogramming languages.
-- 👀 I have touch base with the following libraies in Python: Panda, Numphy, MatplotLib, Seaborn and sklearn.
+- 👀 I have touch base with the following libraries in Python: Panda, Numphy, MatplotLib, Seaborn and sklearn.
 - 📫 How to reach me ...lizzyfem2000@gmail.
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...